 The consequences of performing poorly in the inspection can be serious.
 Any food safety risks or non-compliances identified by the EHO must be acknowledged and corrective actions must be taken by the licensee.
 The amount of time allowed to correct risks to food safety will depend on the severity, scale or immediate risk.

 Risks to food safety can range from minor to major infringements.
-In the safe day-to-day operation of a food business, risks to food safety must be identified and controlled using HACCP principles, and documented in the Food Safety Plan, a living document that should be used and kept up-to-date by all Food Handlers and Food Safety Supervisors.
+In the safe day-to-day operation of a food business, risks to food safety must be identified and controlled using HACCP principles, and documented in the Food Safety Plan (sometimes called a Food Safety Program), a living document that should be used and kept up-to-date by all Food Handlers and Food Safety Supervisors.

 It is a legal requirement that you and your employees have appropriate skills and knowledge in food safety and hygiene matters, such as the HACCP principles, so it is important to undertake the appropriate training in food safety (like the courses offered by AIFS).